rlycrvns/Wedding-App/README.md

 # A full stack web app built using MongoDb, Express, React and Node - Deployed with Github and Heroku - Built with VSCode

-### I built this as the website for my wedding on September 6, 2020
+### I built this as the website for my wedding on September 6, 2020 [View it Live!](https://www.rileyandjessica.com/)

 #### This app was built for mobile and features a mobile friendly bottom navigation on all resolutions